fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Is Growth Limited For Developers Who Prefer Working Alone?

+To a point.
+You may not get any exposure to working in a team and that is a major part of software development at scale.
+However, these experiences may not necessary hold your growth back if what you want is to do mostly freelancing work.

+There is an idea that working in a team is how you grow.
+I argue that this is not necessarily true.
+What matters is what ideas you are exposed to and what insights you get from experimenting.
+If you are lucky, some of those insights will come by working in a team but that is far from certain.
+You may be in teams where you learn nothing from the members no matter how many code reviews you go through.

+It is fair to say that you can always gain some exposure to social interactions in a team and that has value in many areas of life, but if you don't care about that sort of growth you don't have to worry.
+You are perfectly able to grow by yourself and in fact, more than if you only depend on your peers to teach you.

 ## What Are Realistic Expectations For Switching To Frontend Development?

 ## How To Evaluate It Companies When Applying For A Job?